 The one day class includes the ServSafe exam.
 Taught by Bob Herr, R.E.H.S. former Sonoma County health inspector, he is committed to eliminating foodborne illness.
 Learn more than what’s needed to pass the test!

-A 25 page STUDY GUIDE will be e-mailed to you after registration payment is received.
+A 25 page STUDY GUIDE and ServSafe Practice Exam with answers will be e-mailed to you after registration payment is received.

 To schedule a class at your restaurant please contact Bob@AllAboutSafeFood.com or call (707) 480-7061.